junxit/us-congress-bills-113/bill.md

   - **(6)** the steering committee for the Conservation Program has approved and authorized the manager of the Conservation Program to execute the lease in the form as set forth in exhibit 2.33 to the Big Sandy River-Planet Ranch Agreement; and
   - **(7)** the waivers and releases authorized by section 6 have been executed by the Tribe and the Secretary.
 - **(b)** *Ratification and execution of agreements* Notwithstanding subsection (a), for purposes of sections 4, 5, and 8, the Secretary shall carry out the requirements of this Act as promptly as practicable after the date of enactment of this Act.
-- **(c)** *Failure of enforceability date To occur* If the Secretary does not publish a statement of findings under subsection (a) by December 15, 2015, or an extended date agreed to by the Tribe, the Secretary, and the Corporation, after providing reasonable notice to the State of Arizona—
+- **(c)** *Failure of enforceability date to occur* If the Secretary does not publish a statement of findings under subsection (a) by December 15, 2015, or an extended date agreed to by the Tribe, the Secretary, and the Corporation, after providing reasonable notice to the State of Arizona—
   - **(1)** this Act is repealed effective beginning on the later of—
     - **(A)** December 31, 2015; and
     - **(B)** the date that is 14 days after the extended date agreed to by the Tribe, the Secretary, and the Corporation, after providing reasonable notice to the State of Arizona;